Django’s release process¶

 - Django 5.0 (the version that follows 4.2) will still contain the backwards-compatible replica.
 This warning becomes loud by default and will likely be quite annoying.

 - Django 5.1 will remove the feature outright.

 - Y.0: Drop deprecation shims added in X.0 and X.1.

 - Y.1: Drop deprecation shims added in X.2.

 - Y.2 LTS: No deprecation shims dropped (while Y.0 is no longer supported, third-party apps need to maintain compatibility back to X.2 LTS to ease LTS to LTS upgrades).

 - Z.0: Drop deprecation shims added in Y.0 and Y.1.

 At any moment in time, Django’s developer team will support a set of releases to varying levels.
-See the download page for the current state of support for each version.
+See the supported versions section of the download page for the current state of support for each version.